 SG: This career was a little of both.
-I started off pre-med in college but once I got into classes like cell biology and genetics I was bored out of my mind.
+I started off pre-med in college but once I got into some of the advanced classes I was bored out of my mind.
 I'd always liked science and wasn't really sure what else to do but I also knew I was too far along to completely change majors.
 A lot of my courses were ones I would have taken for Environmental Science anyway so it was a logical move.